After You Report Abuse on a Chat Site: Realistic Expectations

 • When (timezone matters) and which mode (text, voice, video)

-• What happened in short factual bullets—avoid sending explicit media back unless the operator explicitly requests it
+• What happened in short factual bullets—avoid sending explicit media back unless support explicitly requests it

 • Whether you blocked or left immediately afterward